Hurt in a Motorcycle Crash?

 - Ice and snow.
 Try to avoid roads covered in ice and snow.
 If you must go out on an icy surface, then drive slowly.
 If possible, coast very slowly and stay off the brakes.
 Attempting this maneuver at any speed other than the slowest of speeds could be very dangerous.
 Additionally, stay alert for black ice and slippery patches that may be difficult to see.

 - Railroad tracks.
-Should you be riding over railroad tracks or pavement seams, it is safer to ride straight within your lane.
+Should you be riding over railroad tracks or pavement seams, it is safer to ride straight into your lane.
 Turning to take tracks head-on at is dangerous.
 This path could carry you into another lane of traffic.
-Cross any track or road seam that runs parallel to you at a 45 degree angle.
+Cross any track or road seam that runs parallel to you at a 45-degree angle.
 After crossing, make a sharp, quick turn back into your lane.
 Edging across the tracks could catch your tires and throw your motorcycle off balance.

 - Grooves or bridge gratings.
 Maintain a steady speed and ride straight across these kinds of surfaces.
 You may feel uneasy and your motorcycle may wander slightly, but know that this is usually not hazardous.
 If you cross at an angle it may cause your bike to zigzag, creating a dangerous situation